mzj14/function-dependency-exploration/README.md

 coverage run test.py
 coverage html
 ```
-to get a coverage report of the test
+to get a coverage report of the test.